For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 6. Add fairy lights

-Fairy lights are a great way to liven up a bare-walled, unfriendly house without overdoing it.
+Fairy lights can liven up a bare-walled, unfriendly house without overdoing it.
 Plus, fairy light curtains look amazing over windows.

 It can feel impossible to decorate your student room walls due to the rules in your tenancy agreement.
 But, we used the Command Decorating Clips to attach lights to our walls and had no issues removing them.